-With Samuel Taylor Coleridge’s poem and an imaginary trip to Mars as it’s jumping off point, Mackay says there is a cinematic quality that has taken shape as Kosmic Mambo has developed, a quality he thinks will appeal to theatre audiences.
+With Samuel Taylor Coleridge’s poem and an imaginary trip to Mars as a jumping-off point, Mackay says there is a cinematic quality that has taken shape as Kosmic Mambo has developed, a quality he thinks will appeal to theatre audiences.

 “With our ability to move the action from the inside of the space ship to the outside in space, there is a definite science fiction quality,” says Mackay.
 “That blend of sci-fi and theatre is really beginning to radiate in rehearsal and it is very exciting and completely engaging to watch.”